One of the classic symptoms of early pregnancy is nausea or morning sickness.

 Morning sickness is more common in:

-- Women who are prone to motion sickness or who easily become seasick.
+- Women who are prone to motion sickness or sea sickness

 - Time and patience.
-As your pregnancy develops, it is likely your morning sickness will settle.
 In most women, it eases by around 14 weeks of gestation.

 - Don’t force yourself to eat particular foods just because you feel you should.
-Chances are they will just cause you to feel worse.
-As long as what you are eating is safe (See Pregnancy Diet), eat what you feel like, when you feel like it.
+As long as what you are eating is safe, eat what you feel like.

 - Avoid strongly flavoured or scented foods if you’re feeling nauseous.
-Coffee, alcohol, fried or fatty foods, even the sight and smell of red meat cooking can all be triggers for a fresh wave of nausea.
 Try to stick with bland, easy to digest foods which don’t require much preparation.

 - Foods served cold or cool foods like salads, yoghurt, fruit and even cold soups may be more palatable to you.
-Hot foods tend to emit more odours which will only heighten your sense of smell.
+Hot foods tend to emit more odours.

 - Try eating small amounts frequently.
-Experiment with different types and textures of foods.
-Some will give you relief and others will make you regret you even tried.
 High carbohydrate foods like bread, rice, pasta and potatoes are usually well tolerated.
-Dry crackers with a salty spread are usually fine, so are basic cereals drenched in low fat milk.
+Dry crackers with a salty spread are usually fine, so are basic cereals with low fat milk.

 - Keep a glass of water and some dry biscuits beside your bed.
-Before you even put your feet on the floor in the mornings, have some sips of water and munch on a couple of crackers.
-If your stomach is completely empty, there will be more opportunity for your pregnancy hormones to directly irritate your stomach lining.
+Before you even put your feet on the floor in the mornings, sip some water and munch on a couple of crackers.
+Avoid having a completely empty stomach if you can.

 - Some women find that using acupressure bands on their wrists work very effectively.
-These can also be useful for motion sickness which affects the same area of the brain as morning sickness.
 Check with your pharmacist about how and where to apply them for maximum effectiveness.

-- Ginger has been proven to be helpful in easing morning sickness.
-Try drinking some ginger beer or ginger ale, eating ginger sweets, ginger biscuits or eating plain crystallised ginger.
-Cutting up a piece of raw ginger and inhaling its scent can be soothing as well.
+- Try drinking ginger beer/ale, eating ginger sweets, ginger biscuits or plain crystallised ginger.
+Cutting up a piece of raw ginger and inhaling its scent may be soothing as well.

-- Experiment with some fresh lemons too.
-Lemonade, freshly squeezed juice, or mixed through soda water with crushed ice can help to combat queasiness.
+- Lemonade, freshly squeezed juice, or mixed through soda water with crushed ice can help to combat queasiness.

 - Keep some barley sugar sweets close by.
 Eating a couple will give an immediate boost to your blood sugar and may help ward off feelings of nausea.
 Some women find fruit flavoured chewable jubes equally as good.
 Just remember to hide them from your toddler though.

 - Avoid strongly scented perfumes, deodorants, air fresheners and detergents.
-Any strong odours can trigger a fresh wave of nausea and bout of vomiting.
-Open windows when you can and avoid sitting in stale, stuffy confines.
+Open windows when you can and avoid sitting in stale, stuffy environments.
 Go for a walk where possible and fill your lungs full of fresh air.

 When do I need to be concerned?

-- If you get to the point of vomiting so severely that you cannot keep any food or fluids down, you will need to see your doctor.
-Some women get to the stage of dehydration which leads to a deficiency in their electrolyte and mineral levels.
-Their blood pressure can also drop as a result of less circulating blood volume.
-If this occurs, they need hospitalisation and intravenous fluids.
+- If you get to the point of vomiting so severely that you cannot keep any food or fluids down, you will need to see your maternity care provider.
+Dehydration can lead to an electrolyte and mineral deficiency.
+Blood pressure can also drop, requiring hospitalisation and intravenous fluids.

-- Around 1 to 3 percent of women will develop a condition known as Hyperemesis Gravidarum.
-Occasionally, it becomes necessary for an obstetrician to prescribe anti-nausea medication.
-This is avoided if possible, especially in the first 12 weeks of pregnancy when the foetus is still forming.
-The medications which are currently prescribed though, have been rigorously tested in regard to any potentially dangerous side effects to both the mother and her baby.
+- Around 1 – 3 percent of women develop Hyperemesis Gravidarum.
+Occasionally, it becomes necessary for a doctor or obstetrician to prescribe anti-nausea medication.
+While this is avoided whenever possible, prescribed medications have been rigorously tested for any potentially dangerous side effects to both the mother and her baby.